MrMysterius/get-it-done/README.md

 # GetItDone (Get It Done)

-> Taskmanagement Application build on NodeJS with GTD Pricipal in mind
+> Taskmanagement Web Application build in NodeJS with the GTD Taskmanagement Pricipal in mind

 Spent less time managing and more time doing it.
 Anywhere.
 Anytime.